 1. No, all details are explained in our no-logging data policy.

 2. Mullvad VPN AB – Swedish.
-Parent company is Amagicom AB – Swedish.
+The parent company is Amagicom AB – Swedish.

 We log the total sum of each of these statistics in order to monitor the health of each individual VPN server.
 We ensure that the system isn’t overloaded, and we monitor the servers for potential attacks, bugs, and network issues.
 We also monitor the real-time state of total connections per account as we only allow for five connections simultaneously.
 As we do not save this information, we cannot, for example, tell you how many connections your account had five minutes ago.
 For WireGuard we have a limit of a maximum of 5 keys (i.e. 5 devices).

 4. We have no external elements at all on our website, except for pulling in external elements when customers select stripe payments.
 These elements are not loaded until the user selects “pay by” and a method that Stripe supplies.
 We do use an external email provider; for those who want to email us, we encourage them to use PGP encryption which is the only effective way to keep email somewhat private.
 The decrypted content is only available to us.

 5. As explained here, there is no such Swedish law that is applicable to us.

 8. We accept cash, Bitcoin, Bitcoin Cash, bank wire, credit card, PayPal, GiroPay, Eps transfer, Bancontact, IDEAL, Przelewy24 and Swish.
 We encourage anonymous payments via cash or one of the cryptocurrencies.
 We run our own full node in each of the blockchains and do not use third parties for any step in the payment process, from the generation of QR codes to adding time to accounts.
 Our website explains how we handle payment information.
 You can also pay in-app on the Apple store using the Mullvad iOS app.

 9. We offer OpenVPN with RSA-4096 and AES-256-GCM.
 And we also offer WireGuard which uses Curve25519 and ChaCha20-Poly1305.